 The MRR formula is easy to apply.
 In order to check out how many subscribers a company has, multiply the average revenue per user by the monthly users.

-- Formula for MRR Calculation:
+- The formula for MRR Calculation:

 MRR = Number of subscribers under a monthly plan * ARPU